KCrimz/SQL-Database-Project/README.md

 <h1>SQL Database project </h1>

 <h2>Description</h2>
 In this project we are going to Build an SQL database from scratch and write Custom SQL queries.
-Then we are going to connect the Database to a BI tool to build interactactive dashboards!
-This will help with data analysis and visual representation.
 Mainly for a pizza shop bc its one of my addictions HA
 <br />